landlab/landlab/docs/source/development/develop_with_git.rst

 Develop with Git
 ================

-*This information is intended to help users who have [[downloaded the Landlab source code from Github|Installing Landlab from source code (“developer install”)]], and intend to develop new components for Landlab, or otherwise make changes to the code base.
+*This information is intended to help users who have downloaded the Landlab source code from Github, and intend to develop new components for Landlab, or otherwise make changes to the code base.
 Here we illustrate a few additional code management techniques using git and Github, which we hope will help you develop for Landlab in a more efficient, faster,